tarcisiocsn/datacamp/fundamentalsql.md

 In this exercise, you'll need to get the country names and other 2015 data in the economies table and the countries table for **Central American countries** with an official language.

 INSTRUCTIONS

++ Select unique country names.
+Also select the total investment and imports fields.
++ Use a left join with countries on the left.
+(An inner join would also work, but please use a left join here.)
++ Match on code in the two tables AND use a subquery inside of ON to choose the appropriate languages records.
++ Order by country name ascending.
++ Use table aliasing but not field aliasing in this exercise.

 economies table